 I compiled some commonly asked questions, and Becca was able to share her best tips and tricks!
 So, let’s get right to it!

-Is it too late to sleep train if you have a toddler?
+Is it too late to sleep train a toddler?

 At this point, you’re probably thinking you waited too long to start sleep training, but it’s never too late to learn something new, just like we learn new skills everyday!
 The key is to think positively, and go into the process with the “can’t teach a dog new tricks” mindset.
 When you think negatively, and have this expectation that your toddler can’t learn how to sleep because they’re older, you’re already setting your mindset up for failure!
 Of course, given that toddlers can be a bit challenging at times, and strive to have independence, it can be harder to start toddler sleep training, compared to starting it with a baby.

-Are there any differences between sleep training toddlers vs. babies?
+Are there differences between sleep training toddlers vs. a babies?

 Fortunately, you can sleep train both, but it’s just a different strategy and approach.
 The biggest difference is the development at each age.
 When you teach a baby to sleep, you’ll get a bit of protest and crying at the beginning, but they won’t tell you “No, I don’t want to do that!” or “No, I don’t want to go to bed!”.
 If you’re parenting a toddler, you know very well that’s a toddler thing!
 When you start with toddler sleep training you’re also dealing with their personality and their temperament, which can end up making things more challenging!